aether-ai/grimoire/docs/index.md

 layout: default
 ---

-**Grimorie is an open source platform to create interactive data stories, without needing to code.
+**Grimoire is an open source platform to create interactive data stories, without needing to code.
-Grimorie is powered by [Streamlit](https://www.streamlit.io/) which provides a full stack framework for developing data driven applications.**
+Grimoire is powered by [Streamlit](https://www.streamlit.io/) which provides a full stack framework for developing data driven applications.**

 ## Interactive Demo
 Insert Link to [demo](#)